zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 ### Response Format

-A successful response MUST use the HTTP status code 200 and the content type `application/json` or `application/entity-collection-response+jwt`.
+A successful response MUST use the HTTP status code 200 and the content type `application/json`.

-The response is either a JSON object as described below or a signed JWT that is explicitly typed by setting the `typ` header parameter to `entity-collection-response+jwt` to prevent cross-JWT confusion.
-It is signed with a Federation Entity Key and encodes the same JSON object described below.
+The response is a JSON object as described below.

 If the response is negative, it will be a JSON object and the content type MUST be `application/json` and use the errors defined here or in [@!OpenID.Federation].